 The family tree of angiosperms underwent a revolution in the 2000s.
 A group of experts called the Angiosperm Phylogeny Group (APG) revised all the orders and families in the light of newly-available DNA evidence.
 In many cases they made major changes to the circumscriptions (what was covered by what), moved things around, cut things up, and made surprising connections.
 They also departed from Linnaean taxonomy by creating some major clades that didn't have specific ranks, but indicated important groupings.
 These they wrote in bold lower-case.
-The APG classification was followed several years later by a revision APG II, and we are now at APG III.
+The APG classification was followed several years later by revisions APG II and APG III, and we are now at APG IV.

 First, the traditional primary distinction between monocotyledons and dicotyledons proved to be only half true.
 There is still a true clade, which they call monocots, covering grass and onions and daffodils and the like.
 Most of the old dicotyledons are assigned to a parallel group called eudicots.
 The rest are mostly in a third parallel group, magnoliids.
 Parallel here means we don't yet know how to resolve the trichotomy: one of the three groups branched first, but it is difficult to tell which.
 However, outside these main groups are three smaller orders, Austrobaileyales, Nympheales (the water lilies), and Amborellales, the last an entire order created for a single New Caledonian plant.
 This is seemingly the cousin of all the rest: the ancestral angiosperm divided into the ancestor of Amborella and the ancestor of all other angiosperms.